The Five Stages Of Change And What They Mean

 Therapy continues to be very important at this stage.
 A therapist can provide support, helping to keep things on track.
 If there are setbacks, they can explore what happened and identify ways to combat that setback and avoid a similar problem in the future.
 Sometimes, after one change begins, people realize there are other areas of their life they are not happy with, and they want to alter those too.
 Therapy allows an individual to talk about all of this.

 As you think about the stages of change, it is helpful to keep in mind that people do not always progress through these in a sequential, irreversible process.
-Often, people may start to move into the next stage, only to slip back for a while into a previous stage.
+Often, people may start to move into one stage, only to slip back for a while into a previous stage.
 This can feel difficult and discouraging, but therapy can offer encouragement and support to keep people on track.

 Additionally, sometimes people are struggling with multiple concerns that they want or need to change.
 Working to make multiple changes may feel more complex and daunting than making just one, and people might find themselves in different stages for different components.